docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-details.rst

 Reporting Errors And Problems
 ================================================================================

 Use AEGP_ItemSuite>AEGP_ReportInfo() to report information to users, and identify your plug-in.
-AEIO plug-ins use the msg_func pointer contained in the AEIO_BasicData they’re passed (with every function) instead.
+AEIO plug-ins use the msg_func pointer contained in the AEIO_BasicData they're passed (with every function) instead.

 ----